|

 “Spotlight On:” programs which run on many PBS

 stations nationwide (including WLIW).
-I am privileged to be the
+I am privileged to be narrate

-narrator on many of their productions.
+many of these programs since 1995..
 President Larry Cohen is a

-creative and innovative producer, as well as being a heck of a nice
+creative and innovative producer, as well as being a really nice

 guy!
 Check the “Paul on the Web” links to see and